 In some traditions, the anniversary of a guru's passing is a high holy day.
 I don't usually put a lot of weight on the "spooky" stuff.
 Yet, Gaskin's "Mahasamadhi" brought about his mysterious "appearance" in my life twelve years ago -- a few days after he died.

-As was my practice in those days, I would compose a post each week and send out an email "tickler" announcement.
+As was my practice in those days, I would compose a blog post each week and send out an email "tickler" announcement.
 (I'll do that for this post as well.)
 As I sat at my laptop, struggling to write a commemorative post for a man that I revered, the iPhone dinged.

 When I opened the phone, I was amazed to find an announcement for Your MMM Courtesy Call: "Lighten Up!" -- with a quote from Stephen Gaskin staring me in the face!
 For some inexplicable reason, Google re-delivered the email announcement I'd sent six months before!
 (I'd only quoted Gaskin twice before in the epigram of a Your MMM Courtesy Wake Up Call post in hundreds of posts to that point.)
 Google had never re-delivered an old email I sent before.
 It hasn't done so since.